 If you have developed a healthy habit of going to bed and getting up at regular times, ensuring that notifications and calls don’t buzz at the most inopportune time is key to good night’s sleep.
-Since iOS 6, iPhones, iPod touches and iPads have included a Do Not Disturb mode, and Macs since OS X Mountain Lion.
+Since iOS 6, iPhone and iPad have included a Do Not Disturb mode, and Macs since OS X Mountain Lion.

 When enabled, it silences all incoming calls and alerts.
 But did you know that Do Not Disturb can be scheduled?
 I set my devices to auto-enter Do Not Disturb to prevent alerts from ringing, vibrating or lighting up the screen while I’m asleep.

 In this post, we’re going to teach you how to schedule Do Not Disturb mode on your iPhone, iPod touch, iPad or Mac to turn on and off at the same times every day, choose who to allow calls from, when you want to be disturbed and more.

 Setting a schedule for Do Not Disturb ensures that you won’t be disturbed at a certain time.
 Keep in mind that this feature is device-specific so you’ll need to individually set up Do Not Disturb scheduling for each of your devices.

 Even though you don’t see or hear notifications arrive in Do Not Disturb mode, your device collects them in the Notification Center where they can be viewed later.

 How to schedule Do Not Disturb mode on iOS

 Step 1: Go to Settings → Do Not Disturb on your iPhone, iPod touch or iPad.

 Step 2: Flip the Scheduled button to the ON position, as shown below.